|

 sports bike and more steering control when the handle bars are below

 shoulder height and not too wide.
+Putting the rider upright and

 The chopper rider in his upright position, tucked into a high-backed